giprocida/Debezium-practical-examples/README.md

   * name: A string field representing the user's name.
   * email: A string field representing the user's email address.

+A record adhering to this schema might look like this in JSON format:

 ```

-A record adhering to this schema might look like this in JSON format
 {
   "id": 1,
   "name": "Alice",